LegendSeyi/LegendSeyi/README.md

 Machine Learning Engineer.
 Data Scientist, systems engineer in the making...

-Not bounded by rules,

 Learning....

 I love to explore...
-I am also a producer.

-Hmmm, that would be all, nice meeting you fam.

 - 👀 I’m interested in data related topics, python. technology, machine learning, artificial intelligence
 - 🌱 I’m currently learning data science, machine learning, backend web development with python.